ucberkeley/bce/provisioning/HOWTO.md

    $ make ec2-cfn

+Note that the CFN build requests a volume size of 15 Gb or it runs out of disk building the AMI; this 15 Gb then gets baked in as the default when using the AMI to start an instance.

 Amazon credentials can be set on the command line or by editing the BCE json file.
 To set on the command line run:

     $ export AWS_ACCESS_KEY_ID=YYY